-Another element that is worth mentioning is the haunted object or better known as the trigger object.
+Another element that is worth mentioning is the haunted object, better known as the trigger object.
 It usually appeared in many cases of the haunted house scenario including in the chosen corpus.
-Alex Matsuo (2014, p.162) explicates trigger object is defined as the items can trigger, invite and causes paranormal occurrences.
+Alex Matsuo (2014, p.162) explicates that a trigger object is defined as the items can trigger, invite and causes paranormal occurrences.
 Alex Matsuo (2014, p.162) further notions that trigger object can be as potential as toys, jewellery, antiques, statues and even portraits if the stated object has spiritual or paranormal aspect attached to them.

-In 2017, a comparative study has been conducted on the Malaysian and Hollywood haunted house films, pertaining to their filmic pattern.
-According to Ahmad Muhyiddin B Yusof, Ruzy Suliza Hashim, Noraini Mohd Yusof and Anita Harris Satkunananthan (2017, p.174) Malaysian and Hollywood haunted house films have a total of 9 Plot Functions in which linear in pattern and leads towards the idea of the Manichean clash between good and evil.
-Ahmad Muhyiddin B Yusof, Ruzy Suliza Hashim, Noraini Mohd Yusof and Anita Harris Satkunananthan (207, p.174) further explicates that Plot Functions number 1 is called the Indicator followed by The Exploration, Disturbance, Information or Rumours, TheInvestigation, The Quarrel, Escalation, Discovery and finally The Vanquishing of Evil.
-Through the use of this pot functions, one may able to understand the film’s structure and elements.
+In 2017, a comparative study was conducted on the Malaysian and Hollywood haunted house films, pertaining to their filmic pattern.
+According to Ahmad Muhyiddin B Yusof, Ruzy Suliza Hashim, Noraini Mohd Yusof and Anita Harris Satkunananthan (2017, p.174) Malaysian and Hollywood haunted house films have a total of nine Plot Functions which are linear in pattern and leads towards the idea of the Manichean clash between good and evil.
+Ahmad Muhyiddin B Yusof et al (207, p.174) further explicate that Plot Functions number 1 is called the Indicator followed by The Exploration, Disturbance, Information or Rumours, TheInvestigation, The Quarrel, Escalation, Discovery and finally The Vanquishing of Evil.
+Through the use of these plot functions, one may able to understand the film’s structure and elements.
 The points of convergence are the films differ in terms of ghost’s type and their methods of warding off evil due to the intervention by Islamic and Christian belief system.
 The implication of this study will reveal more avenues in further understanding the study of the haunted house especially in Malaysian and Hollywood horror films.
 Apart from that, this study will also contribute towards the expansion on gender studies in relation to the field of Gothic.

 CONCEPTUAL FRAMEWORK

 This paper deploys a framework termed as the Structural Uncanny Haunted House Framework (SUHHF) and was introduced by Ahmad Muhyiddin B Yusof in in 2019 to specifically analyse the nature of the haunted house’s architectural traits and the house’s function in delivering hauntings towards the inhabitants.
 According to Ahmad Muhyiddin B Yusof (2019, p.69) SUHHF is basically consists of 3 aspect in which are; 1) The Surmounted Corpse in which primarily analyses the overall appearance of the haunted house’s architectural appearance on both external and internal layers of the house, 2) The Hazardous Transition is to scrutinize the function of the haunted house’s transitional elements in channelling spectral hauntings to the inhabitants and finally 3) The Trojan Compartment examines the function of the hidden spaces in the house as the centre of hauntings.
-The construction of SUHHF is inspired from Joshua Comaroff’s and Ong Ker-Shing’s Typologies of Horror in 2013, morphology and the Uncanny.
+The construction of SUHHF is an adaptation of Joshua Comaroff’s and Ong Ker-Shing’s Typologies of Horror in 2013, which is connected to Vladimir’s morphology of folktales and Nicholas Royle’s writings on the Uncanny.

 THE SURMOUNTED CORPSE